ibrahimpg/node-mail-list-manager/README.md

 # Node Mail List Manager

-## A lightweight Node.js API for building and interacting with a mailing list.
+## A Node.js API for building, managing, and interacting with a mailing list.

 ---